kubernetes-sigs/lws/keps/173-headless-service-per-replica/README.md

 ## Summary

 LeaderWorkerSet creates a single headless service for the entire object.
-This KEP is about allowing one to create a headless service for every replica of LWSs.
+This KEP is about allowing one to create a headless service for every replica of LWS.

 ## Motivation